 Last week I was watching the extended version of The Hobbit: The Desolation of Smaug, which I enjoyed thoroughly by the way, and I found out that there were extended versions of The Lord of the Rings Trilogy.
 Now, I enjoyed The Hobbit Trilogy, especially the second one, but I LOVE The Lord of the Rings.
 I mean, I know every single movie by heart, that’s how much I love these movies.
 So when I found out that there were extended versions of these films it was like discovering the Holy Grail.

 The Fellowship of the Ring is my favorite installment in the trilogy because it’s so marvelously enjoyable.
 And it has the most emotional significance due to Gandalf’s “death”, Boromir’s death, and the fragmenting of the Fellowship by the end of the movie.
 It’s simply a great film, but it is 2 hours and 58 minutes long.
 It’s a very long movie.
 The extended version, however, is literally 3 hours and 48 minutes long.
 Can you believe that?
 It’s nearly an hour longer!
-That is unbelievable and exciting and so I had to watch it.
+That is unbelievable and so I had to watch it.
 I’m glad to say it was just as great as I hoped it would be.

-So since I watched the first Lord of the Rings I had to see what the second one would be like and I was even more surprised.
+So, since I watched the first Lord of the Rings I had to see what the second one would be like and I was even more surprised.

 I’m telling you if you are a Lord of the Rings fan and you haven’t seen the extended versions of these movies you have to check them out.
 They are worth every second and are absolutely wonderful.
 Now, I haven’t watched the extended version of Return of the King but I’m sure it’s just as marvelous.

 I thank you for reading this post and I hope you enjoyed.
 Happy Veteran’s Day!